Peter Dobing: Career

 Dobing was born in Manchester and came from a sporting family, his father playing rugby league for Salford.
 At first Dobing chose to play as an amateur footballer, which allowed him to play for more than one club.
 This backfired on him as he signed for both Manchester United and Blackburn Rovers and was selected by each club for the upcoming 'A' team game.
 Dobing resolved the situation by signing a professional contract with Blackburn in December 1955.

-In 1957–58 he scored 20 League goals as Blackburn gained promotion to the First Division, including four in one match against Bristol City.
+In 1957–58, Dobing scored 20 League goals as Blackburn gained promotion to the First Division, including four in one match against Bristol City.
 The following season he scored 24 league goals, the highest figure of his career.
 In 1959–60 Dobing played a large part in Blackburn's FA Cup run which saw them reach the final, scoring five goals during the cup run.
 However, Rovers were soundly beaten 3–0 by Wolverhampton Wanderers in the final.
 In 1961 he moved to Manchester City for £37,500.

 Manchester City signed Dobing as a replacement for Denis Law, who had departed for Italian side Torino.
 He made his Manchester City debut in the opening match of the 1961–62 season, a 3–1 win against Leicester City.
 He started all but one of Manchester City's matches that season, finishing the season as the club's top scorer with 22 goals.
 The following season was less successful, Dobing scored 10 goals in 50 appearances in a year which ended in relegation.
 In the close season Dobing was sold to newly promoted Stoke City.